-The requirements we need to comply with differ in each TMDL.
+The requirements that WSDOT needs to comply with differ in each TMDL.

-- 8 TMDLs require us to comply with permit obligations that address the TMDL pollutant.
+- 8 TMDLs require WSDOT to comply with permit obligations that address the TMDL pollutant.

-- 9 TMDLs require us to implement actions above and beyond our normal permit obligations, as defined in Appendix 3 of the permit.
+- 9 TMDLs require WSDOT to implement actions above and beyond normal permit obligations, as defined in Appendix 3 of the permit.

-- 9 TMDLs require us to apply our programmatic approach to address fecal coliform.
+- 9 TMDLs require WSDOT to apply the programmatic approach to address fecal coliform.

-Appendix 3 (pdf 327 kb) of the permit lists WSDOT’s required action items and includes a flow chart of our fecal coliform programmatic approach.
+Appendix 3 (pdf 327 kb) of the permit lists WSDOT’s required action items and includes a flow chart of the fecal coliform programmatic approach.